ChrisLaha/AWhaleOffThePortfolio/README.md

 # A Whale Off The Portfolio
-- Compare and determine which portfolio or trading strategy is the best.
+- Use python and pandas to compare and determine which portfolio or trading strategy performs the best.
 - Visualize risk, returns, and various ratios.